 Interim cover starts from the date you sign your insurance application.
-It ends on the earlier of:
+It ends on the earlier of any of the following events occurring:

-- your application being accepted by the Insurer, or - · you withdrawing your application, or - 20 business days after the Insurer notifies us that your application has been declined (we will advise you of this date after we receive the information from the Insurer), or - 90 days past the date the interim cover started, or - when a benefit becomes payable under these interim cover conditions.
+- Your application being accepted by the Insurer - · You withdrawing your application - 20 business days after the Insurer notifies us that your application has been declined (we will advise you of this date after we receive the information from the Insurer) - 90 days past the date the interim cover started - When a benefit becomes payable under these interim cover conditions.

 A benefit will not be payable if during the interim cover period your Accidental Death, Accidental TPD or Accidental Injury (as applicable) is caused directly or indirectly by engaging in any sport or pastime for which, at the time of application the Insurer would not normally provide cover at standard rates or terms.
 Sport or pastime includes but is not limited to abseiling, aviation (other than a passenger on a recognised airline), football (all codes), long-distance sailing, scuba diving, motor racing, parachuting, powerboat racing, mountaineering or martial arts.
 Other exclusions may also apply.
-See the 'Exclusions and reductions to your cover may apply' section later in this Booklet.
+See section 2.2.6 'Exclusions and reductions to your cover may apply' later in this Booklet.